Roshannair24/oCommerce-app/README.md

 The new product card is wired in the catalog page.

-#### Color swatches

-- Colors don't show in the button, and images break when a swatch is clicked.
-- CSS needs updating to make the swatch translucent and the same height as the Quick add button.

 #### Quick add

-- The button adds to cart, but its background color needs to be changed.
 - Failed requests and double clicks are not handled.

-#### Text block

-- Height needs adjustment.

-#### Hidden layers

-- Rendered incorrectly.

-## Responsive breakpoints

-_TBD_